getFairAI/decentralised-inference/documents/whitepaper.md

 * Models that perform inference on text prompts;
 * Models that perform inference on files (audios, videos, images, text files, or others);
-* Models that perform inference on both text prompts or files.
+* Models that perform inference on both text prompts and files.

 <p align="justify">
 When the Curator is performing the upload process of a model script, he must choose which of the three scenarios best suits his software.
 This decision is critical regarding User Experience (UX) because it will limit Users from sending text prompts or files to Operators if the software does not support any of these formats.